vuminhtue/SMU_Deep_Learning_Keras/_episodes/08-Recurrent neural networks.md

 #### Variable selection with LASSO

 Create set of input/output data.
 Here, the output variable is "T (degC)".
-However "Tpot (K)" and "Tdew (degC)" are very similar to the output.
+However "Tpot (K)" and "Tdew (degC)" are very similar to the output, resulting in collinearity.
 Therefore, I would drop them off for now in order to check the influence of ther variables with the output:

 ```python
 x = df_knnimpute.drop(['T (degC)','Tpot (K)','Tdew (degC)'],1)